Leading Plastic Container Manufacturers

 Types of Plastic Containers

-Plastic containers can be categorized according to their shape, size, application, or function.
-Most likely, the easiest way of categorization analyzes plastic containers according to their shape or form.
-Plastic containers appear in the form of bottles, jars, cups, bowls, cartons (e.g. for eggs), pails, cans, squeeze tubes, trays, basins and bins, among many others.
-Plastic bottles and jars are especially popular.
-In 2011, they represented a little over three-quarters (77%) of all plastic containers used within the U.S. (based on overall total pounds).
-Despite lacking a rigid structure, plastic wraps are also often considered part of the plastic container category.
+Plastic containers can be classified by shape, size, application, or function.
+The simplest method is by shape or form.
+These containers include bottles, jars, cups, bowls, cartons (e.g., for eggs), pails, cans, squeeze tubes, trays, basins, and bins, among others.
+Bottles and jars are particularly prevalent, accounting for 77% of all plastic containers in the U.S. in 2011 by weight.
+Additionally, plastic wraps, despite their lack of rigid structure, are often included in the plastic container category.

 Applications of Plastic Containers